scientific-python/specs/spec-0004/index.md

 bug fix.
 If you think it is neither, please report it to the relevant upstream project.

 To install the nightly version of your dependencies check which of them are available at https://anaconda.org/scientific-python-nightly-wheels/.
-For example to install the NumPy, pandas and scipy nightlies use:
+For example to install the NumPy and scipy nightlies use:

 ```
-pip install --pre --upgrade --extra-index https://pypi.anaconda.org/scientific-python-nightly-wheels/simple numpy pandas scipy
+pip install --pre --upgrade --extra-index https://pypi.anaconda.org/scientific-python-nightly-wheels/simple numpy scipy
 ```

 Complete examples of how projects implement this in their CI setup are linked in the Notes section.